47th Cambridge Ophthalmological Symposium

-The Cambridge Ophthalmological Symposium is unique among ophthalmological gatherings.
-It is a two day residential meeting which brings together basic scientists and clinicians to discuss a well defined topic in detail under the chairmanship of one of the leaders in that field.
+The Symposium is unique among ophthalmological gatherings.
+A two day residential meeting that attracts both scientists and clinicians who enjoy participating in extensive, in-depth and lively discussion about a subject of joint interest, all under the chairmanship of one of the leaders in that field.